heidelpay/magento2-version2.3-patch/README.md

 # Heidelpay payment extension for Magento2

 This extension for Magento 2.3 provides a direct integration of the supported payment methods mentioned below to your Magento 2.3 shop.
->Heidelpay is offering this magento2 plugin as a temporary solution in order to ensure Magento 2.3 compatibility.
+>heidelpay is offering this magento2 plugin as a temporary solution in order to ensure Magento 2.3 compatibility.
 >Please note that we will not provide long-term support for this version and strongly recommend waiting for the official release of the magento 2.3 module, based on our new backend technology stack.
 >Release is planned for Q1/Q2 of 2019.
 The new plugin offers the following benefits:
 >*	Long term support